xumc/mini-redis/README.md

 This is an experimental project for me to learn database basic knowledge.
 It is not production ready project.Please DO NOT USE IT in production environment.

-it implement part of redis protocol, so you can use redis-cli to visit the db.
+it implements part of redis protocol, so you can use redis-cli to visit the db.
 See more in usage section.

 It's welcome to contribute if you want to enrich yourself.